CuteHaoyu/cute.github.io/index.md

 [2] Smooth Tests for Normality in ANOVA (*joint work with Professor Song*).
 See [here](https://arxiv.org/abs/2110.04849).

+[3] Asymptotic in a class of network models with sub-Gamma perturbations (*joint work with Professor Jing Luo, Jiaxin Guo, and Xiaoyu Lei*).
+See [here](https://arxiv.org/abs/2111.01301).

 [3] Testing for Autocorrelation in Nonparametric Regression Models (*joint work with Professor Xiaojun Song*).
 In progress, appears soon.

 [4] On Smooth Tests for Paired Populations (*joint work with Professor O-Chia Chuang and Xiaojun Song*).
 In progress, appears soon.